SimpleBus/message-bus/doc/command_bus.md

 - It handles *commands*, i.e. imperative messages
 - Commands are handled by exactly one *command handler*
-- The behavior of the command bus is extensible: *middlewares* are able to do things before or after handling a command
+- The behavior of the command bus is extensible: *middlewares* are allowed to do things before or after handling a command

 ## Setting up the command bus